-Current-limit trip point settings can be accessed for each port by calling the following methods with channel [0-3], where the second variable passed into the method is either the set value or the write location of the result:
+Current-limit settings can be accessed for each port by calling the following methods with channel [0-3].
+The second variable passed into the method is either the set value or the write location of the result.
+The set value can be any value and will be rounded down by the USBHub2x4 to allowed values listed in Table 4.
+When a connected downstream device attempts to consume more current than the set current limit, the USBHub2x4 will enter a constant-current mode, reducing the V{bus} voltage until the current limit set point is reached.

-stem.usb.getPortCurrentLimit(channel,μA)

 '''

-stem.usb.setPortCurrentLimit(channel,μA)
+stem.usb.getPortCurrentLimit(channel, \( \mu \)A) stem.usb.setPortCurrentLimit(channel, \( \mu \)A)

 '''